 The public and practitioners are benefited by the consistent application of the standards and the promotion of qualified professionals in the field of therapeutic recreation.

-The EMDR Europe Practice Sub-Committee is responsible for defining the minimum EMDR Europe Standards required for EMDR clinicians seeking accreditation for becoming an EMDR Europe Practitioner and EMDR Europe Consultant.
+The EMDR Europe Practice Committee is responsible for defining the minimum EMDR Europe standards required for EMDR clinicians seeking accreditation for becoming an EMDR Europe Practitioner and EMDR Europe Consultant.

 There are several reasons why EMDR Europe considers accreditation to be of extreme importance.
-In the acquisition and development of skill and knowledge an EMDR clinician moves from being an EMDR novice to hopefully achieving a high level of EMDR proficiency and expertise.
+In the acquisition and development of skills and knowledge, an EMDR clinician moves from being an EMDR novice to hopefully achieving a high level of EMDR proficiency and expertise.
 One of the important ways of achieving this is through accreditation.
 Accreditation has many benefits: